m00k/nixos/shells/playwright/README.md

 # Playwright flake

-Due to the nature of NixOS special folder structure [Playwright](https://playwright.dev/) needs to be pointed at the location of installed browsers.
+Due to the nature of NixOS's special folder structure [Playwright](https://playwright.dev/) needs to be pointed at the location of installed browsers.
 This is the purpose of a nix package called `playwright-driver.browsers`.
 The flake installs this package and sets an environment variable `PLAYWRIGHT_BROWSERS_PATH`:

 ```bash
 [me@mymachine:~/workspace/projects/project]$ echo $PLAYWRIGHT_BROWSERS_PATH